 Durrell Wildlife Park

 Created by Gerald Durrell OBE, the renowned naturalist, Durrell Wildlife Park is different to a zoo.
 The focus is firmly on conservation and on breeding programmes with the ultimate aim of releasing back into the wild.
-There are no cramped cages but there are free-ranging tamarin monkeys and 130 species in all thriving here.
+There are no cramped cages but there are free-ranging tamarin monkeys and 130 species in all thriving here, making it one of the top 10 things to do in Jersey.

 - Open from 9.30am to 5.30pm in Summer and 9.30am to 5pm in Winter, closed on Christmas Day